foxypool/docs/docs/foxy-miner/index.md

 - Humanize deadlines, so you know exactly how low/big the deadlines are
 - Add all sorts of configurable colors
 - Support profitability based switching and exclusion of coins
+- Help the user with a first run wizard through the setup process